Mentor Advantage Program

 The mentoring program, developed from research on the transition and persistence of postsecondary students with learning disabilities and from self-regulated learning theory, is designed to create a bridge to academic regulation in the college environment.
 The program is composed of the following elements: organizational mentoring, strategic content tutoring, and day-time and evening check-in.

 The student enrolled in the Mentor Advantage Program will meet with professional tutoring staff several hours each week to organize and carry out coursework preparation.
 The organizational strategy sessions will train the student to develop, continue, and adapt overarching plans for the semester.
 The strategic content tutoring sessions focus on the student managing the pace of specific coursework.
-Day-time and evening check-in provide enrolled students with structured study times and access to a professional tutor 12.5 hours per day in a specified Learning Center study area.
+Day-time and evening check-in provides enrolled students with structured study times and access to a professional tutor 12.5 hours per day in a specified Learning Center study area.

 The organizational mentoring sessions assist the student to develop, continue, and adapt overarching plans for the semester.
 This work includes designing a repertoire of strategies for success appropriate to the student’s need and instruction in the following areas:

-- analyzing the course syllabus to map out short- and long-term plans for the semester
+- Analyzing the course syllabus to map out short- and long-term plans for the semester.

-- planning the logistics of class preparation for the student’s coursework
+- Planning the logistics of class preparation for the student’s coursework.

-- setting and monitoring weekly study schedules
+- Setting and monitoring weekly study schedules.

-- designing personally meaningful and workable calendars and lists
+- Designing personally meaningful and workable calendars and lists.

-- troubleshooting organizational and focusing problems
+- Troubleshooting organizational and focusing problems.